If you wish to make an online donation via Paypal, please click the donate button.

 Animal Houses™ for Sale!!!!

 Last chance to get a beautiful Animal House™ at a discount price!!
-Only two houses left.
-Both are white, size small 36.5"L x 20.5"D x 19"H.
+Only one house left.
+It is white, size small 36.5"L x 20.5"D x 19"H.

-We have several stairs and ramps available for purchase.
-Is your dog having trouble jumping up onto your bed or sofa?
+We have several stairs and ramps in dark or medium cherry available for purchase.
+Is your dog or cat having trouble jumping up onto your bed or sofa?
 A ramp or stairs may be just what he or she needs.
 Stairs come with filtration unit.
 All proceeds benefit the horses.

 For more information click HERE.